UniversalDependencies/docs/_fr-dep/case.md

 case(attendant, En)
 ~~~

- In FrenchSpoken we also use the `case` relation.
-Here are a few examples from FrenchSpoken:
+ Here are a few examples from FrenchSpoken where the relation `case`is used:

 ~~~ sdparse
 je travaille dans le privé là \n I currently work in the private sector